vk2kvp/md380-codeplug/README.md

 <b>UHF CB Channels.</b> Note that these radios are not type approved for UHF CB transmision.
 These frequencies are included in Receive-only mode.

-<b>Testing</b> Note that these codeplugs have only been tested on the following handhelds with the TYT-Toolz firmware loaded:
+<b>Testing</b> These codeplugs are provided "as is" without support.
+Use them at your own risk.
+They have been tested to work on the following handhelds with the TYT-Toolz firmware loaded.
+I have not tested them on machines with virgin firmware:
 - MD390 with GPS and new vocoder
 - MD380 with GPS and new vocoder
 - MD380 without GPS and new vocoder

 All editing was conducted with G6AMU's codeplug editor.
 The codeplug was uploaded to each test transceiver using TYT's CPS software "MD-380G WO GPS v1.36".
+Upload to each of the above handhelds was also successful with v1.34 at http://www.tyt888.com/uploadfile/upfiles/20170321134006.zip

 <b>To use these Codeplugs:</b> Before you write these codeplugs to your radio, replace the callsign and DMR ID with your own in General settings.
 - Get G6AMU's codeplug editor from http://www.miklor.com/MD380/380-CPEditor.php